oliviatessa/pNIF/README.md

 ## Pruning NIF

 Model compression is important for modeling high-dimensional flow fields.
 For example, the authors use NIF to reconstruct the forced isotropic turbulence dataset from JHU Turbulence dataset [[2]](#2) with Taylor-scale Reynolds number around 433.
 The authors highlight that the total number of parameters required by NIF are just 3% the total original dataset array size.
 This can be further reduced by neural network pruning.
 Neural network pruning reduces model size by systematically removing parameters from a network.

-In the case of high-dimensional datasets, removing parameters from ShapeNet, and therefore reducing its memory footprint, will be particularly advantageous.
+Here, we use the method of neural network pruning to reduce the size of NIF and further increase its compressibility.
+Since ShapeNet is typically much larger than ParameterNet, removing parameters from ShapeNet, and therefore reducing its memory footprint, will be particularly advantageous.
+We first train a fully-connected NIF model to a minimum error.
+Next we use the neural network nodal pruning to promote sparsity between the layers of ShapeNet.
+A target sparsity (percentage of pruned ShapeNet nodes) is specified and the nodes with the smallest L2 norms are forced to zero.
+The network is then retrained until a minimum error is reached.
+This process is repeated until most of the weights have been pruned from the network.

+TensorFlow's toolkit called the [Model Optimization Toolkit](https://www.tensorflow.org/model_optimization/guide/pruning/comprehensive_guide.md) contains functions for pruning deep neural networks.
+In the Model Optimization Toolkit, pruning is achieved through the use of binary masking layers that are multiplied element-wise to each weight matrix in the network.
+Pruning with masking layers forces parameters to zero and does not allow them to regain magnitude upon retraining.

 ## References
 <a id="1">[1]</a>